 If you have suffered problems associated with a Stryker ABGII or Rejuvenate, you may wonder whether you still have time in which to file a lawsuit against the company for damages.
 You may have extensive medical expenses associated with your recalled Stryker hip implant, could have lost significant amounts of work due to those medical issues and may have also experienced considerable pain and suffering.
-The recall was issued in July, 2012, which gives about half of all states in the United States until July, 2012, to file suit against Stryker.
-This time limit is known as the statute of limitations, and for residents of Texas as well as many others, that statute is two years for product liability claims.
+The recall was issued in July, 2012.
+The law limits the amount of time to file a claim, and this time limit is known as the statute of limitations.
+For residents of Texas as well as many others, that statute is two years for product liability claims.
 Other states have statutes of limitations as short as one year, or much longer at three, four, six and even ten years.
 Whatever your situation, speaking to a knowledgeable Stryker hip attorney will allow you to determine whether you are eligible to file a lawsuit against Stryker.

 The Problems Associated With the Recalled Rejuvenate and ABGII